-Applicants proposing to acquire a special purpose MRT unit or a multi-purpose MRT unit must be an existing provider of MRT services.
-The need for the addition of a special purpose MRT unit or multi-purpose MRT unit shall be determined as follows:
+Applicants proposing to acquire a Special Purpose MRT Unit must be an existing provider of MRT services.
+The need for the addition of a Special Purpose MRT Unit shall be determined as follows:

 1. Study Area/Service Area

 The applicant shall delineate the study area/service area by documenting the expected areas from which the center can reasonably expect to draw patients.
 The applicant may submit testimony or documentation on the expected study area/service area, based upon national data or statistics, or upon projections generally relied upon by professionals engaged in health planning or the development of health services.